sergioabreu-g/collision-sound/README.md

 - `size`: magnitude of the object's collider size Vector3 (in world units).
-- `velocity`: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will be always 0).
+- `velocity`: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will the velocity of the colliding Rigidbody).
 - `mass`: mass of the object's Rigidbody.

 ### Custom parameters